-The jury comprised of: Vladimir Blaževski, Mladen Đorđević and Hristina Popović, handed out the following awards:
+The jury comprised of Vladimir Blaževski, Mladen Đorđević and Hristina Popović, handed out the following awards:

 Golden Imagination (Best Film): film “The Bag” (dir.
 Marko Sopić, Serbia)

 jury’s explanation: For a powerful story about a heroic act at a time when heroism seems almost impossible.
 Referring to socially engaged works from the golden age of Yugoslav film, as well as some works by Ken Loach, Sopić reminds filmmakers of the alarming importance of dealing with social issues during the global economic crisis.
-With the camera settings, the author allows the ambience to tell as much as the actors, while putting them to the task of attracting the audience’s attention with subtle expression, and not expression of strong intensity.
+With the camera settings, the author allows the ambiance to tell as much as the actors, while putting them to the task of attracting the audience’s attention with subtle expression, and not expression of strong intensity.

 Golden Indication (Best Director): Rastko Petrović for the film “Real Good Paneling” (dir.
 Rastko Petrović, Serbia)